 While working with the police as a state’s witness, Ganor had admitted to having a major role in perpetrating a bribery and fraud scheme in which he and top officials close to Prime Minister Benjamin Netanyahu and in the defense establishment skimmed off the top of the submarine deal.

 At Wednesday’s court hearing, Ganor’s lawyer said he was sticking to all of the factual narrative he told police, but was altering how he thought police should interpret his intent.

 For example, when he funneled funds to other suspects in the case, he is now saying he was not bribing them, but paying for services.

-Instead, he is saying that when he admitted to bribery earlier, it was only under massive pres-sure from police.
+Instead, he is saying that when he admitted to bribery earlier, it was only under massive pressure from police.

-Also last week, Channel 12 reported that police confronted Ganor with someone close to him to tell him his change of heart is false and to try to get him to return to the story he had in his 50 prior meetings with police.
+Late Thursday, Channel 12 reported that police confronted Ganor with someone close to him to tell him his change of heart is false and to try to get him to return to the story he had in his 50 prior meetings with police.

 Ganor’s cooperation was critical in the case against the about half a dozen top officials, which led to police recommendations for bribery and other charges in November 2018.